 On a typical day, a business administrator oversees the general operations of an organization or department.
-This may include supporting and overseeing teams, problem solving, developing and implementing plans, and meeting goals.
+This may include supporting and overseeing teams, problem-solving, developing and implementing plans, and meeting goals.
 A business administrator focuses on the work being done and the results that work is producing.
 Monitoring productivity and accounting are cornerstone responsibilities of a business administrator.

 Managers supervise the clerical and administrative personnel in an organization or department.
 They can recommend and implement changes in policies and procedures so that goals are met more quickly with better results.

-Some business administrators focus mostly on records and information management, which is experiencing employment growth.
+Some business administrators focus primarily on records and information management, which is experiencing employment growth.
 The growing reliance on cloud-based computing and record keeping has influenced the need for more information managers who can work with new technology and help their organizations move from older ways of record keeping.

 Work Environment for Business Administrators

 Generally, business administrators work in an office.
 They may interact with different departments or oversee one main department.
 Most business administrators work full-time during regular business hours (9 a.m. to 5 p.m.).
 One of the main components of a business administrator’s day is communicating with staff and executives.

 With an online business degree, you can elevate your administrative and leadership skills and acquire the level of expertise you need for any business career.Explore Degrees

 Many administrators work in healthcare, state and local government, finance, insurance, and education.
 According to the Bureau of Labor Statistics (BLS), 14 percent of all administrators work in education, 13 percent work in healthcare and social assistance, and 11 percent work for local and state governments.

 Managers act as a liaison between the top tier of an organization and the rest of the staff.
 Managers must be able to translate the executives’ goals into a productive strategy and achievable work goal for different departments or teams.
 Setting schedules and timelines for meeting goals and executing strategies are part of a business administrator’s general tasks.